 Marjoribanks J, Ayeleke RO, Farquhar C, Proctor M. Nonsteroidal anti-inflammatory drugs for dysmenorrhoea.
 Cochrane Database Syst Rev 2015; (7): CD001751.

 Proctor ML, Murphy PA, Pattison HM, Suckling J, Farquhar CM.
-Behavioural interventions for primary and secondary dysmenorrhoea.
+Behavioural interventions for dysmenorrhoea.
 Cochrane Database Syst Rev 2007; (3): CD002248.

 Wong CL, Farquhar C, Roberts H, Proctor M. Oral contraceptive pill for primary dysmenorrhoea.
 Cochrane Database Syst Rev 2009; (4): CD002120.